BackofenLab/StoatyDive/README.md

 peaks into more specific (0) and more unspecific sites (1).
 The default is set to `1.0`.

+#### Classification
+StoatyDive runs uMAP and k-means clustering to classify the peak profiles.
+You can skip this step with `--turn_off_classification`.
+The parameter `--maxcl` is crucial for the k-means clustering.
+Just leave it in default, since the number of clusters will be optimized internally.
+The parameter `--maxcl` is just an upper bound.
+If you assume that 15 cluster is not enough then increase the parameter.

+#### Smoothing of the Peak Profiles
+StoatyDive can smooths the peak profiles, with a spline regression, using the option `--sm`, which is recommended.
+This helps reduce the amount of noise.
+The parameter `--lam` can be adjusted for your data.
+The default of `0.3` was optimized with some test data.
+A higher value (> default) will underfit.
+A lower value (< default) will overfit.

 #### Other options
 - You can set a maximal value for the normalized CV distribution plot with `max_norm_value`.
 This option helps, if you want to compare several  normalized
 CV distribution plots from different experiments.
 Take the highest CV from all experiments as a maximal value.